jhakonen/setuptools-wotmod/README.md

 ### Prerequisites

+This tool and the included examples are cross-platform, I've tested that they work in Windows and Linux.

 You will need Python 2.7 to compile py files.
 Using any other version might produce pyc files which are incompatible with World of Tanks’ embedded Python interpreter.
-Setuptools and Pip are also required, but they should come included with Python.
+Setuptools and Pip are also required, but in Windows case they should come included with Python.
 Just upgrade them first to latest versions:

 ```powershell
 python -m pip install -U pip setuptools